 A ten per cent strengthening of the sterling exchange rate against the euro exchange rate at the balance sheet date would have decreased equity and profit after tax by the amount shown below.
 This assumes that all variables, in particular the results and financial position of each euro functional currency entity and interest rates, remained constant.
-A ten per cent weakening of the sterling exchange rate against the euro exchange rate against the euro exchange rate against the sterling exchange rate against the euro exchange rate would have an equal and opposite effect on the amounts shown below on the basis that all variables remain constant.
+A ten per cent weakening of the sterling exchange rate against the euro exchange rate would have an equal and opposite effect on the amounts shown below on the basis that all variables remain constant.